-And under the Kayani-Nawaz government these policies will bring further unemployment, hardship and under-productivity.
-Whilst local farmers are crushed by heavy taxation on essential agricultural inputs such as fertilizer, seed, machinery, transport and fuel, foreign companies enjoy preferential treatment regarding ownership of land, import of machinery and equipment as well as remitting their profits back to their foreign states.
-Moreover, foreign companies will favor cash crops that are used in their own economies, rather than being concerned about food crops essential for Pakistan's food security.
+Under the current rulers these policies will bring further unemployment, hardship and under-productivity.
+Whilst local farmers are crushed by heavy taxation on essential agricultural inputs such as fertilizer, seed, machinery. transport and fuel. foreign companies preferential enjoy treatment regarding ownership of land, import of machinery and equipment as well as remitting their profits back to their foreign states.
+Moreover, foreign companies will favour cash crops that are used in their own economies, rather than being concerned about food crops essential for Pakistan's food security.
 Thus as a result of implementing colonialist policies, democracy will ensure that Pakistan's local agricultural capacity will be usurped by foreign companies and Pakistan's ability to feed and clothe itself will be undermined, making it more dependent on more expensive foreign imports.